ruiyangzou00/aws-set-up/README.md

 ```
 * Press __enter__ and you will see:
 ```
-Your identification has been saved in /home/fan/.ssh/id_rsa.
+Your identification has been saved in /home/kathy/.ssh/id_rsa.
-Your public key has been saved in /home/fan/.ssh/id_rsa.pub.
+Your public key has been saved in /home/kathy/.ssh/id_rsa.pub.
 The key fingerprint is:
-SHA256:Gso6hYqlBX5ZniCwHGcO0O1K5b1VRPSiHiI6UB8jCnI fan@fan-VirtualBox
+SHA256:Gso6hYqlBX5ZniCwHGcO0O1K5b1VRPSiHiI6UB8jCnI kathy@kathy-VirtualBox
 The key's randomart image is:
 +---[RSA 2048]----+
 |o. .     ++      |